• Skip to main content

 “Hey!
 Have you seen my {insert animal here}?
 They ran outside and I can’t find them!”

-To which I usually replied:
+To which we usually reply:

 Guys, if you’re going to travel with your pets… please make sure you chip them or give them a proper ID tag.

-Go to your local WalMart or PetSmart, find the pet ID kiosk, type in their name on one side with your name and phone number on the other, print it, stick it on their collar, and voilà!
+Go to your local Walmart or PetSmart, find the pet ID kiosk, type in their name on one side with your name and phone number on the other, print it, stick it on their collar, and voilà!
 Your pet has his/her own personal ID.

 4. Keep your pet’s information with you at all times.